shubhendukr/trailer-tube/README.md

 python entertainment.py
 ```

 This will generate trailer_tube.html file which will redirect to the desired website where you can enjoy the trailer of various movies.

+TADAAA !!!!
+Now sit back and browse your favorite movie Trailer.